eddietheengineer/VoronDocs/official/about.md

 There are a few reasons Voron does not and will not support active chamber heating:

 * It is not necessary to use a chamber heater to achieve sufficient chamber temperatures for ABS or other common 3d printing materials
-* Joe burning his house down
-* Its really easy to screw up for someone that doesnt have great amounts of experience with properly designing, controlling, and mounting them
+* Its really easy to screw up for someone that doesnt have great amounts of experience with properly designing, controlling, and mounting heaters in high ambient environments
-* If we spec something and people cheap out, there will be fires involved
+* If we spec something and people cheap out, there will be fires involved (or, even if we spec something and people don't cheap out, there is a significant chance of it being installed incorrectly)

 ### Exotic Materials (PEEK, PEI, etc.)